yvnnhong/cse29pa1/README.md

 You'll also write a program that reads UTF-8 input and prints out some information about it.

-Here's what a sample run of your program should look like:
+Here's what the output of a sample run of your program should look like:

 ```
 $ ./utf8analyzer